bendrick92/benscarblog/_cars/4-wrx.md

     <section id="history">
         <div class="container">
             <div class="item flex-100">
-                <p><span class="is-first-letter">I</span>n early July 2017 I fulfilled a life-long dream and <a href="/buying-a-wrx">placed an order</a> for a 2018 WRX; a Premium in Lapis Blue Pearl.
-After 9 long weeks of waiting, I <a href="/taking-delivery-of-my-wrx">took delivery</a> of the car!</p>
+                <p><span class="is-first-letter">I</span>n early July 2017 I fulfilled a life-long dream and <a href="/buying-a-wrx">placed an order</a> for a 2018 WRX; a Premium in Lapis Blue Pearl.</p>
                 <p><img src="https://assets.bpwalters.com/images/bens_car_blog/wrx_dealership.jpg"></p>
-                <p>While I still miss my Fiesta ST, the WRX has neatly filled that void and proven itself to be a much more practical daily driver without sacrificing too many of the things that made the ST great.</p>
+                <p>The WRX neatly filled the void left when I sold my <a href="/garage/fiesta-st">Fiesta ST</a>, and proved itself to be a much more practical daily driver without sacrificing too many of the things that made the ST great.</p>
+                <p>I had a great four and a half years with the WRX, but as I hit 30, I realized my priorities and interests were so different, I needed a car that better suited my, and my families needs.
+So in March 2022 I decided to <a href="/wrx-goodbye">trade in the WRX</a> for a <a href="/wrx-replacement">2022 Legacy Touring XT</a>.</p>
+                <p>I'll always consider the WRX my "attainable dream car", and absolutely appreciated every day I was able to drive it!</p>
                 <p>For more posts on the WRX, check out list below (in chronological order):</p>
                 <ul>
                     {% for post in site.categories.wrx reversed %}